adafruit/makecode-newsletter/_drafts/2019-09-09-welcome-to-the-makecode-newsletter.md

 [![I made a LED dog collar with JavaScript](/assets/09092019/dogcollar.gif)](https://medium.com/@secretsquirrel/i-made-a-led-dog-collar-with-javascript-1c10ff973550)

 >_"JavaScript is truly EVERYWHERE, and now I’ve even added it to my dog.
 I was most excited to try the MakeCode Editor and finally write code for my wearables in JavaScript instead of hacking C++(ish) code together!
 So, I obviously used this opportunity to make a fancy collar my doggo for night walks.
 He’s a good boye and totally deserves a special collar.
-I also think that the steps in this build could just as easily be applied to other lighted apparel applications like adding some LEDs to your denim jacket or backpack or hat or -insert your awesome idea here-... "_
+I also think that the steps in this build could just as easily be applied to other lighted apparel applications like adding some LEDs to your denim jacket or backpack or hat or -insert your awesome idea here-... " [@SecretSquirrel](https://twitter.com/secretsquirrel) on [Medium](https://medium.com/@secretsquirrel/i-made-a-led-dog-collar-with-javascript-1c10ff973550)_

 ## Bots!
 Robotics Engineering with Hands-On Makerspace Activities